Keep or Toss? Keeping Your Records Straight Pays Off

 • Pay stubs – keep a year’s worth and reconcile them with your W-2, then shred

-• Receipts – shred once you’ve reconciled them to statements; keep if they apply to items in Category 2 below, or if you need them for business deductions.
+• Receipts – shred once you’ve reconciled them to statements; keep if they apply to items listed in #2 below, or if you need them for business deductions

 • Household furnishings paperwork